dchege711/cos333_tiger_leagues/docs/html/_sources/index.rst.txt

    sphinx-quickstart on Thu Dec 27 23:01:49 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+This file acts as the starting point for the documentation.

 =========================================
 Welcome to Tiger Leagues's Documentation!